wangClub/gitRepository/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-初次使用